eBay/Muse/muse-site/docs/04 - muse-development/01 - setup-local-development.md

     <td>This option compiles source code from multiple projects together.
 Use this approach when:
       <ul>
         <li>You need to use a shared module from a lib plugin at dev time.
 For example, you created/updated an component in a lib plugin and want to use it in the current plugin project at dev time.</li>
-        <li>You work on multiple plugin projects at dev time but they are all small enough to ignore compilation time.
+        <li>You work on multiple plugin projects at dev time but the overhead build time could be ignored.
 This is an more convenient approach compared to remote plugin by URL.</li>
       </ul>
       Note that this option doesn't support boot or init plugins.
 And the current plugin project's webpack config should support other plugins.
     </td>
   </tr>

   <tr>
     <td>Use `.env`</td>
     <td>If the remote plugins or local plugins are only for yourself, then you should define it in a <b>.env</b> file so that it doesn't affect other developers.</td>
   </tr>
   <tr>
     <td>Use `package.json`</td>
     <td>It's usually for remote plugins by name with <b>muse.devConfig.remotePlugins</b>.
-Use it when the setting is necessary fo  all developers.</td>
+Use it when the setting is necessary fo  all developers on the project.</td>
   </tr>
 </table>

+### Install libaray plugins locally
+A library plugin is also published to the npm registry besides maintained in Muse registry.
+There are two cases for local development:

+1. You need to use shared modules from some library plugins for your plugin project.
+Then you need to install them as dependencies.
+It's because Muse webpack plugin needs to know if a required module should be delegated to a shared module.
+2. You don't use shared modules from a library plugin but it's necessary for a loaded remote plugin.
+Then you don't need to install it locally.
+Just define it as a remote plugin too.

+   For example: you are working on plugin A, it doesn't directly use shared modules from plugin C, but you load a remote plugin B which needs shared modules from C. Then you don't need to install C as a dependency.
+Just load C as a remote plugin.
+However, it's also fine to install C as a local dependency.

+Local installed library plugins have higher priority than remote plugins if defined at both places.
+It matters when the local installed version is different from the remote one.
+You can use this feature to test a library plugin before deploy to the app.

 ## Override app/env/plugins meta
 Muse allows to add artribary properties on different level of an application: app, env and plugin.
 They are maintained in Muse registry and could be consumed by plugins.
 For example, we use it allow configuring variables.
 You can see more introducton [here](#).

-At dev time, the dev server also loads the meta from Muse registry.
+At dev time, the dev server also loads the meta from Muse registry so that they can be consumed by plugins.
 However, sometimes you need to change the config for testing pupose as dev time only.
 Then we need to be able to override some meta.
 It's achieved by `appOverride`, `envOverride` and `pluginsOverride`:

 ```
 "muse": {